nervosnetwork/ckb/rpc/README.md

 Alerts are sorted by priority.
 Greater integers mean higher priorities.

 This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
 See examples of [Uint32](#type-uint32).

+### Type `AlertPriority`

+Alerts are sorted by priority.
+Greater integers mean higher priorities.

+This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
+See examples of [Uint32](type.Uint32.html#examples).

 ### Type `AncestorsScoreSortKey`
 A struct as a sorted key for tx-pool